codehub-learn/development-environment-setup/java-standard-edition.md

 - 4 Core CPU

 ## Development IDE
 **[Download IntelliJ IDEA Ultimate](https://www.jetbrains.com/idea/download/#section=windows)** and install.
 In case you already have it installed and your license has expired, we will provide you a valid license for the duration of the course.
+In case you prefer using another IDE, that's also fine as the examples do not make use of any IDE specific functionality.

 ## Java Development Tools
 1. Java Development Toolkit, download and install the **[JDK 11](https://adoptium.net/)**.
 Create then an environmental variable named **JAVA_HOME** pointing to JDK installation folder.